Skip to content

 Scott Logic was on the cusp of significant growth, and wanted a space to accommodate new employees without them feeling constrained.
 It was crucial that the office catered to multiple styles of working, as is to be expected in an agile workspace.
 Therefore, we split the space into several ‘team zones’ so people had the space they needed without feeling cut off from the rest of the team.
 Creative use of lighting creates a clear distinction between different zones, and each area has a dedicated focus room for solo working or brainstorming.

-Want to team up with our workplace strategy consultants and office designers to help embrace agile working?
+Want to team up with an office design and build company to help embrace agile working?
 Our team is on hand to answer any questions you may have.
 Get in touch at 01225 485 600 or why not schedule a chat with Charlie?
 We can’t wait to hear from you.

 Related Insights.